 Everyone is subject to the “Ikea effect“.
-We naturally like things that we made ourselves more than we would if someone else had made it.
+We naturally like things that we made ourselves more than if someone else had made it.

 Exchanging with other writers is actually the best way to learn how to critique ourselves.
-When we see the mistakes in others’ writing, we learn how to avoid those mistakes in our own writing.
-It also provides an opportunity to listen to what they say about our writing, and learn where they got confused, lost or bored.
-It shows us what areas need clarity and improvement.
+When you see the mistakes in others’ writing, you learn how to avoid those mistakes in your writing.
+It also provides an opportunity to listen to what they say about your writing, and learn where they got confused, lost, or bored.
+It shows you what areas need clarity and improvement.

 However, critique groups only work if you are able to build mindfulness into your writing.
 Otherwise, it’s hard to benefit from the feedback.